 - Sprint to the 15m mark.
 Controlled sprint is still the goal.

 - Climb out at the end of each rep to perform the dive (odds done from the blocks, evens from the bulkhead or wall).

 - When you dive, whether from the blocks or the side of the pool, dive into the smallest hole you can, while keeping your body straight and braced when you enter the water.

-- I wore my swim fins for these reps.
+- I wore my favorite set of swimming fins for these reps.
 I love doing sprints from a dive with fins on—it teaches your body speed at its absolute highest, and will remind you to keep everything streamlined and as drag-proof as possible under the water.

 When should you do this set?